What Is Creative Engagement?

 NeighborWorks supports community development using holistic strategies—driven by partnerships between residents and other stakeholders.
 They work across sectors to address the multiple factors that shape the lives of families and individuals.
 These comprehensive approaches often incorporate arts- and culture-based strategies to engage residents, build community, create awareness, forge partnerships, beautify public spaces, honor history and culture, revitalize neighborhoods, promote economic growth, and elevate marginalized voices.

-Julie Barros is interviewed by the People Behind the Plans about her experience working as Director of Cultural Planning for the City of Chicago and then Chief of Arts and Culture for the City of Boston.
-She shares her insights around how creativity engagement and creative practice can transform planning and community.
+People Behind the Plans interviewed Julie Barros about her experience working as Director of Cultural Planning for the City of Chicago and then Chief of Arts and Culture for the City of Boston.
+She shares her insights about how creativity engagement and creative practice can transform planning and community development.

-Examines the role of artists in leadership roles in order to positively impact community development.
+This white paper eexamines how artists in leadership roles can positively impact community development.
 Highlights the profound impact that an artistic approach can have on community action and engagement efforts.

 Julie Burros’ MS Thesis on Creative Community Engagement explores how planners involve artists in planning work, what artists do once they are involved, and how artistic practice might influence the design of public participation and engagement.

-This is an example of a plan that highlights how to best work and empower artists and other creatives in planning and engagement efforts.
-This video is an example of the process, conversation, participation that lead to the People’s Cultural Plan.
+This video is an example of a plan that highlights how to best work and empower artists and other creatives in planning and engagement efforts.
+This video is an example of the process and participation that led to the development of the People’s Cultural Plan, a response to CreateNYC, New York City’s Cultural Plan.